 QUALIFICATIONS: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 1. Must have medical clearance for communicable diseases and up-to-date immunizations before having direct participant contact.

 2. Must have a valid driver's license, proof of insurance and have means of transportation.

-3. Education: Graduate of a school of professional nursing program required.
-Bachelors of Science Registered Nursing (BSRN) strongly preferred.
-Current Colorado Registered Nurses License and Cardio Pulmonary Resuscitation (CPR) certification required.
+3. Education: Graduate of a school of professional nursing required.
+Current Colorado Practical Nurses License (L.P.N.), Cardio Pulmonary Resuscitation (CPR) certification required.

 - Broad knowledge base of health care problems of the frail elderly.